fommil/fpmortals/manuscript/under-review.md

 ~~~~~~~~

 And derive a `Numeric[Complex[T]]` if `Numeric[T]` exists.
 Since these
-instances depend on the type parameter, it is a `def`, not an
+instances depend on the type parameter, it is a `def`, not a `val`.
-`object`.

 {lang="text"}
 ~~~~~~~~